 Firefighters begin their careers as trainees for which there is a separate rate of pay.
 On satisfactory completion of initial training they move onto the development rate of pay and undertake a Development and Assessment Pathway (DAP).
 When they have demonstrated competence against the National Occupational Standards they receive competent pay.
 A similar structure of development and competent pay rates exists for each role, and for roles from Watch Manager to Area Manager, there are two job sizes at each role level for competent staff, which are based on the scale of the duties and responsibilities of the post.
 Allocation of posts to roles and job sizes within roles is determined through locally agreed evaluation processes.

-For staff on Local Authority Fire and Rescue Services conditions, the NJC for Local Authority Fire Services agreed a two percent increase in September 2020 to be effective from 1 July 2020.
+For staff on Local Authority Fire and Rescue Services conditions, the NJC for Local Authority Fire Services agreed a 1.5 percent increase effective from 1 July 2021.

 Other elements of pay include: